Alejogb1/job-board/blog-data/why-does-zeitwerk-collapse-namespacing.md

 id: "why-does-zeitwerk-collapse-namespacing"
 ---

-Alright, let's tackle this one.
+, let's tackle this one.
 It's something I've definitely encountered and, frankly, spent more than a few late nights debugging.
 Zeitwerk’s tendency to “collapse” namespacing, as you put it, isn't some capricious behavior; it's a direct consequence of its autoloading strategy, which operates under a specific set of assumptions about your directory structure and naming conventions.
 The problem arises not from a flaw in Zeitwerk itself but from mismatches between these assumptions and the actual organization of your codebase.

 I recall working on a large Rails application a few years back.
 We had a deeply nested `lib` directory, something like `lib/etl/processors/data_normalization/string_helpers.rb`.
 We initially attempted to represent this namespace directly in our code using modules, which felt natural.
 However, we’d see occasional, seemingly random `NameError` exceptions when trying to reference classes defined within these modules.
 It looked for all the world like the module wasn’t loaded, even though it was there, seemingly in plain sight, in the `lib` directory, just like it was supposed to be.
 After quite a bit of investigation, we figured out what was happening – and what often happens with Zeitwerk.